It's 1979 and, in Birkenhead, smack and Maggie Thatcher

 who's been even slightly involved in one way or another can relate to that straight away.

-of this film is great, the soundtrack is decent too, bearing in mind the small budget of this production, the details and grim Birkenhead backdrop
+this film is great, the soundtrack is decent too, bearing in mind the small budget of this production, the details and grim Birkenhead backdrop is

 task wasn't particularly easy to pull off in this day and age, there was a very authentic look about the whole thing, which they pulled off.